EIFS, Architecture, and the Sustainable Design Revolution

 LEED Credits Synergistic with EA Prerequisite 2 - MR Credit 1.1 Building Reuse

-A synergy is an activity that makes a positive contribution to more than one LEED category.
+USGBC defines synergy as an activity that makes a positive contribution to more than one LEED category.
 Recladding an existing building with EIFS facilitates reuse of the building, and also improves the insulation value of the building envelope.
 So EIFS can contribute to MR Credit 1.1 and EA Credit 1.

 EIFS are an effective way to upgrade the appearance and curb appeal of an existing building while dramatically improving its energy performance.